Zeroable/GTA-SA-PS2-Modern-Controls/README.md

 This patch modernizes the PS2 control layout by remapping vehicle acceleration/braking and several context-specific controls while keeping the original game ISO untouched.

+## Why This Patch Exists

+The original PS2 version of GTA: San Andreas was designed around the DualShock 2 controller, which had pressure-sensitive face buttons.
+On original hardware, the Cross and Square buttons could detect how hard they were being pressed, allowing for more gradual acceleration and braking.

+Modern controllers usually place analog acceleration and braking on the trigger buttons instead.
+When playing the PS2 version through PCSX2 with a modern controller, the original Cross/Square vehicle controls can feel awkward, and depending on the controller or adapter, driving may behave more like the car is always going “pedal to the metal.”

+This patch helps preserve the feel and playability of the PS2 version by moving acceleration and braking-style controls to the shoulder/trigger positions used by modern controllers, while keeping the original game ISO untouched.

 ## Target Version

 This patch is for: